Advanced Field Ornithology: Identification and Surveys by Sound and Recordings

 *Memberships may be purchased and renewed while you register.
 More about membership here.

-NOTE: We’ll be taking a wait list for the course once registration closes.
+NOTE: You are welcome to join our wait list for the course.
 Anyone on the waitlist will have the chance of filling registration cancellations as well as being the first to be notified when we open up registration for next season’s course.
 Please email email@example.com to be placed on the wait list.

 CMI will be following the guidelines provided by the Province of BC’s Public Health Authority to keep us all safe during the COVID19 Pandemic.
 See here for current protocols – all students must review this document before the field component of this course.